 ii Restrictions on processing and use

-The processing of personal data must comply with eight data protection principles as contained in the DPA.
+The processing of personal data must comply with seven key data protection principles as contained in the GDPR.
 These can be summarised as follows:

-- c personal data must be adequate, relevant and not excessive in relation to the purpose(s) for which it is processed;
+- personal data must be adequate, relevant and limited to what is necessary in relation to the purposes for which it is processed;

-- d personal data must be accurate, and where necessary, kept up to date;
+- personal data must be accurate, and where necessary, kept up to date;

-- e personal data processed for any purpose(s) shall not be kept for longer than is necessary for those purposes;
+- personal data shall not be kept for longer than is necessary for those purposes;

-- g appropriate technical and organisational measures must be taken against unauthorised or unlawful processing of personal data and against accidental loss or destruction of, or damage to, personal data; and
+- appropriate technical and organisational measures must be in place to protect against unauthorised or unlawful processing of personal data and against accidental loss or destruction of, or damage to, personal data; and

-The DPA contains a number of exemptions from some or all of the data protection principles and other provisions, such as for processing concerning the detection of a crime or the assessment of taxation, where information must be made public by law, or where the disclosure is made in connection with legal proceedings, or pursuant to a court order.
+The GDPR and DPA 2018 contain a number of exemptions from some or all of the data protection principles and other provisions, such as for processing concerning the detection of a crime or the assessment of taxation, or where information must be made public by law.

-Data controllers must generally notify UK Information Commissioner's Office (ICO) by registering with it.
+Data controllers must generally notify the UK Information Commissioner's Office (ICO) by registering with it.
 The ICO then publishes its details in the register of data controllers, which is available online for inspection by the public.
 There are limited exceptions to the need to register including when the personal data is held for payroll purposes, for tax collection or for salary surveys.
 There is a fee involved with this registration of between £40 and £2,900, depending on the size of the business in terms of employee numbers and turnover.

 iv Cross-border data transfers